davideicardi/live-plugin-manager/README.md

   - when updating a dependencies all dependents are reloaded
 - Support for concurrency operation on filesystem (cloud/webfarm scenario where file system is shared)
   - A filesystem lock is used to prevent multiple instances to work on the same filesystem in the same moment
+- Each plugin/package run in an semi isolated environment (VM sandbox)
+- You can pass environment variables for each plugin
 - Implementated in Typescript
 - Fully tested (mocha tests)